 INSTAAR is chosen to host the Boulder Creek site of the Critical Zone Observatory (CZO), to advance our understanding of Earth’s porous surface layer that stretches from the tops of the trees down to groundwater aquifers.
 Complex, often non-linear interactions of rock, soil, air, water, and biota in this constantly evolving boundary layer determine the availability of life-sustaining resources, including food production and water quality.
 CZO researchers are working to develop a robust predictive ability for how the structure and function of the Critical Zone evolves and how it will respond to projected climate and land-use changes.
 This effort uses a systems approach across a broad array of spatial scales, timescales, and scientific disciplines.

-INSTAAR holds its first Open House for K-12 students, which has become an annual event introducing hundreds of kids each year to environmental science through hands-on activities in INSTAAR labs and by Boulder Creek.
+INSTAAR holds its first Open House for K-12 students, which has become an annual event introducing hundreds of kids from Southern Hills Middle School each year to environmental science through hands-on activities in INSTAAR labs and by Boulder Creek.